 Peptide aptamers are small, simple peptides with a single variable loop region tied to a protein on both ends.

-bind to their targets with this variable loop region.
+Peptide aptamers only bind to their targets with this variable loop region.
 This contrasts to DNA and RNA aptamers which bind using their entire sequence.
 Being tied to this loop region reduces the flexibility of peptide aptamers, and thus effectiveness.
 Peptide aptamers display high specificity properties.

-much is still unknown about these structures.
+The newest form of aptamers, much is still unknown about these structures.
 They have found use in the inhibition of a target's ability to interact with proteins.

 (Text Citation 5)